gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

  - Open Geneious
  - Create a new folder in Geneious
  - Drag and drop these files into Geneious

+(You can also download the sequences directly into Geneious using the Geneious NCBI interface).

 ### Additional, time-permitting exercises